ConstLuck/lunea/README.md

-# Lunea: an open-source incremental/idle (MMO)RPG game the browser
+# Lunea: an open-source incremental/idle (MMO)RPG game in the browser